 “What?”
 He asks.

 I jerk my head in the direction of the Hufflepuff table.
 Matthew Stebbins is watching us with an alarming intensity and stabs his fork onto his plate.
 Sirius watches as the plate shatters under the impact.
 “You alright?
 Has he spoken to you since your date?”
 He can’t help but snigger at the last bit.
 I roll my eyes.
 “No, I’ve been avoiding him.
 But he’s everywhere I look.
 It’s like he’s following me.
 What?”
-I demand, catching a glimpse of his expression.
+I demand, catching a glimpse of his face.
 He seems amused but angry.
 I’m angry.
 How is it any different from his constant smooching of Sophia?
 Talk about double-standards, and feminism too.
 I’m sure I can fit that somewhere into the argument.
 I restrain myself from saying any of this out loud.
 He would just laugh at me if I did.
 “You’re avoiding your boyfriend?”
 He asks.
 We both know that I’ve been doing a bit more than ignoring him.
 Kissing Sirius wasn’t exactly perfect behaviour.
 Only now did that hit me.
 A flood of shame washed through my veins and I closed my eyes.
 “Yes, he’s not my boyfriend though” I sigh.
 Sirius sees that he’s upset me.
 I think… suddenly I can’t read his expressions and his handsome face becomes as unreadable as mermish.
 Remus coughs.
 “Lessons.”
 He says.

 We all have potions together apart from Tiff, who has muggle studies instead.
 Two seats are empty where Lils and James should be at the end of our bench.
 In front of us sit, Dean Winchester (our fellow Gryffindor) Cody Tennyson (a nice Hufflepuff with a good sense of humour) Connie Lane (another Hufflepuff, I like her) Decimus Tunelbee (the last Hufflepuff on that table and the tenth sibling in his family) and Louise Carnaby (the Ravenclaw, she likes to be more creative with her potion making).
 Next to them was an almost fully Slytherin table.
-Mandy Monday (the Hufflepuff bitch) is sitting in-between Snape (ugh) and her beloved Davey Parkinson.
+Mandy Munday (the Hufflepuff bitch) is sitting in-between Snape (ugh) and her beloved Davey Parkinson.
 There’s a Slytherin boy called Hiro Satou, and another one called Edwin Cook.
 I don’t know why I’m ignoring Professor Slughorn and watching everyone else in the class, but I am.
 Anything to avoid looking at Lily’s empty seat.
 I lean on my hand and squeeze my eyes shut.
 My other arm falls limply past my chair.

 Everyone gets up suddenly and heads towards the supply cupboard.
 “Where are you going?”
 I ask Sirius as he walks away.
 He stops, looks around.
 “We’re making Polyjuice Potion, we’re trying to accelerate the process.”